Deportation of Germans from Latin America during World War II: Conditions of the internment camps

 The conditions of the internment in the beginning were quite poor as it was believed that the internees would be quickly repatriated.
 Once it was clear that many internees would stay in the camps for extended period of time, the Justice Department, which operated the camps, began improving conditions.
 Internees of German, Japanese, and Italian descent from both the US and Latin America were interned together.
-Crystal City, a purpose-built internment camp for large families had notably well conditions.
+Crystal City, a purpose-built internment camp for large families had notably good conditions.
 Japanese internees beautified the camp with gardening and landscaping; education was provided in English, German, Japanese, and Spanish; a swimming pool was built for the children, large families have their own house with kitchens, bathrooms, running water, and ice boxes.
 Karl-Albrecht Engel, one of the internees from the camp, reported in a letter to the German government:

 “We grew tan and swelled up like doughnuts from the good meal.
 Three hot meals a day, starting with eggs and sausages in the morning and ending with oysters or meat and potatoes for dinner.
 The canteen sold three kinds of beer."

 Repatriation

 Ecuador

 As the war came to a close, many of the interned Ecuadorians in American detention camps began requesting permission to return home to Ecuador (Becker 317).
 Camilo Ponce, The Ecuadorian Minister for Foreign Relations, agreed to most of the requests, stating “the majority of them, if not all, are individuals who have lived most of their lives in this country and did not leave of their own free will”.
-In 1945 Ecuadorian Ambassador, Galo Plaza, petitioned the secretary of state for the return of Axis country nationals still in internment camps, noting the justification for deporting these residents was “to prevent them from engaging in subversive activities against the security of the American republics,” but now that the threat had passed.
+In 1945 Ecuadorian Ambassador Galo Plaza petitioned the secretary of state for the return of Axis country nationals still in internment camps, noting the justification for deporting these residents was “to prevent them from engaging in subversive activities against the security of the American republics,” but now that the threat had passed.
 In 1946 the US State Department asked Ecuador if it would like those remaining in internment camps to return.
 Ecuador took control of its residents in April 1946 when an agreement was finalized and Ecuadorian residents began to return home.